1987 St. Louis National Supermarkets shooting: Murders

 On September 4, 1987, a mass shooting broke out inside a local National Supermarkets store in St. Louis, Missouri, resulting in the deaths of five employees and another two injured.

-On that fateful day, shortly after the supermarket was closed, seven employees were present at the supermarket when the shooting occurred.
+On that day, shortly after the supermarket was closed, seven employees were present at the supermarket when the shooting occurred.
 Two gunmen, 25-year-old Donnie Blankenship and 27-year-old Marvin Jennings, entered the store under the disguise of cleaners and held all the seven employees at gunpoint.
 One of the gunmen entered the office of 30-year-old store manager Harold Meyer, pointed a revolver at Meyer and ordered Meyer to open the safe.
-Meyer attempted to do so but was unsuccessful, causing the gunman to strike him in the head.
+Meyer attempted to do so but was unsuccessful, causing the gunman to strike him in the head, which split open his head.
 34-year-old stock manager Michael Beam was similarly beaten after he failed another attempt to open the safe, and after 49-year-old head night checker Rose Brown successfully opened the safe on a third try, about $4,000 or $5,000 in cash (which were bound in stacks) were packed in a plastic bag and handed over to the gunmen.

 Afterwards, the two gunmen rounded up the seven employees, and also took away the gun of 27-year-old security guard David Spahn.
 The seven employees were made to lie down on their stomachs, and the gunmen shot all seven of them in the head several times, before they left the store.
 Meyer was one of the only two employees to survive the shooting; the other survivor was 32-year-old service manager Richard Fortson.
 The remaining five employees – Beam, Brown, Spahn, 27-year-old service manager Kenneth Bass and 16-year-old bag boy Michael Marr – died at the scene.

-Despite his wounds, Meyer was able to reach a telephone and filed a police report.
+Despite his two gunshot wounds, Meyer was able to reach a telephone after playing dead for 2-3 minutes and filed a police report.
 The police arrived to find the bodies thereafter, and Police Captain Jack Titone labelled it as "the most brutal killing" he came across as a police officer.
 The shootings brought shock to the community when it was first revealed, and hundreds showed up in a huge crowd to have a look at the crime scene.
 Most of the residents knew the victims, and they were described to be good people.

 The funerals of the five victims were held throughout the week after the shootings.
 The store was also closed on September 11, 1987, to allow employees to attend the funerals of Marr and Bass, whose funerals were the last two to be held.
 Over 1,000 people turned up at the funeral wake of Marr.